 (2) Radiocommunications transmitters operated under a spectrum licence in the 3.4 GHz band in accordance with the conditions of the licence, are not taken to cause unacceptable interference to FSS Earth receive stations operating in the 3400-3600 MHz band.

 (3) In planning for the operation of fixed transmitters under a spectrum licence in the 3.4 GHz band, before registering devices, spectrum licensees must notify the licensee of an FSS Earth receive station if frequency coordination indicates that interference may occur.
-This gives notice to the affected FSS licensee to implement mitigation measures, implement alternative arrangments for the delivery of their service or negotiate with the relevant spectrum licensee for the continued operation of their service.
+This gives notice to the affected FSS licensee to implement mitigation measures, implement alternative arrangements for the delivery of their service or negotiate with the relevant spectrum licensee for the continued operation of their service.

 Note Where practical, spectrum licensees are encouraged to work with incumbent FSS Earth receive licensees to resolve any interference issues.